-Belize was to be my turn around point.
-Weathered maps with scribbled notes and arrows of my Mexican miles to chew were now cast behind my seat with stickey cellophane wrappers from a coconut candy sold everywhere in the Yucatan.
+Every dirt mile of Belize's old Northen Highway was further south than I had ever driven.
+Weathered maps with scribbled notes and arrows of my Mexican miles to chew were now cast behind my seat with the stickey cellophane wrappers of a coconut candy sold everywhere in the Yucatan.
 Belize, by contrast, was a small country - navigable with the basic awareness of the Caribbean Sea to the east, and the increasingly impenetrable low jungle or pine mountains to the west.

 The road south meandered through broadleaf forests and open grasslands.
-Smooth pavement would deteriorate to gravel, dirt or a patchwork of potholes in broken asphalt.
-Past Dangriga, a hand-painted sign pointed to Blades Branch and later another to a fork leading to Monkey River Town.
-In the lazy afternoon I pulled half-off the track between broad leaves and ate peanut butter and jam on corn tortillas.
+Smooth pavement deteriorated to gravel, dirt or a patchwork of potholes in broken asphalt.
+Past Dangriga, a hand-painted sign pointed to Blades Branch and later another pointed the way to a fork leading to Monkey River Town.
+In the lazy afternoon I pulled half-off the track and ate peanut butter and jam on corn tortillas.
 The sun was shining, the jungle was singing, and on the occasion I shared the road the pace was slow and particularly well suited to a puttering old Land Rover driven by a captivated, travel stained kid.

 On a long, open section of gravel track - pink and blue slat-wooden houses on stilts were a vibrant contrast to the green of the forest.
-In the dust of passing lumber trucks, lazy cook-fire smoke wafted through Belikin Beer umbrellas that cast shade on busy plastic tables and chairs.
-In the midday heat a counter of roughhewn limbs supported lively conversation and bowls of chicken stew.
-I left Eore on the roadside and passed cheery waves, and the rhythmic swaying of reggae beats and hips in flower print dresses.
+In the dust of passing lumber trucks, lazy cook-fire smoke wafted through green Belikin Beer umbrellas that cast shade on busy, red plastic tables and chairs.
+In the midday heat at the lunch counter lively conversation paused only for a spoon from a bowl of chicken or goat stew.
+I left Eore on the roadside to shuffle past the rhythmic swaying of reggae beats and hips in flower print dresses.
 Over a bowl of stew my attention was south while dark skies crept in from the coastal north.

 Soaked and in the driver's seat, the raindrops on Eore's naked aluminum roof beat an indistinguishable, deafening rythm.
 Water found its way through aging seams and seals to form pools in the corners of the Land Rover's footwells.
 The windshield was a river and through it the pink and green houses were reduced to running colour.
 I switched on the wipers to see, but their movements created no more than ripples in the wake of a dugout canoe.
 I opened my window to cast a smile and a thumbs up to a weathered man tiptoeing barefoot through puddles - a giant leaf held over his head.
 His blue suit darkened and clung below his knees and at his exposed left elbow by the shoes he clutched to his chest.
 He smiled and continued, defiant, past myself and the diners huddled under umbrellas.